HR Director Guide: Building a Wellness Program That Retains Talent

 Step 1: Audit Your Current Health Risk Profile

 Before designing a program, assess baseline employee health.
-Partner with a physician-advised wellness provider to conduct anonymous health risk assessments across your workforce.
+Partner with an evidence-based wellness provider to conduct anonymous health risk assessments across your workforce.
 Focus on:

 - Prevalence of self-reported stress, sleep issues, fatigue